 Support socks have become more popular and acceptable in recent years.
 Generally, in men’s socks, they are in over-the-calf lengths.
 Support socks contain higher percentages of spandex to help support muscles and relieve fatigue and strain.
 Sport socks are available with arch support – these socks will have an extra support section around the arch of your foot.

-Diabetic socks is meant as a protective socks in all the sense of the word.
+Diabetic socks are meant as protective socks in all the sense of the word.
 A diabetic patient wants support and protection from cuts and bruises- they also want to prevent small blisters that form when ordinary sock fibers rub against their skin.

 The diabetic socks will be made of very soft but thick cotton so that it is soft on your skin without any irritation and will have mesh ventilation panels on them for improved air circulation and a cushion lining and terry cloth reinforcement on toes to give comfort and prevent skin irritation.
 Some will have a gel in sole support liner for shock absorption.